Who has the most followers on X/Twitter in 2025?

 X/Twitter accounts with the most followers: The top 10

-Who currently has the most followers on X/Twitter?
-Unsurprisingly, it’s the platform’s current owner, Elon Musk.
+Who currently has the most followers on X/Twitter?* Unsurprisingly, it’s the platform’s current chairman, Elon Musk.
 Here’s a breakdown of the full top 10:

 - 6. Rihanna – 107.7 million followers

-It makes sense that Elon Musk is the most-followed X/Twitter account — he’s owned the platform since 2022, and is the person behind the rebrand.
+It makes sense that Elon Musk is the most-followed X/Twitter account — he bought the platform in 2022, and is the person behind the rebrand.
 Celebrated for driving companies like Tesla and SpaceX into the public eye, he’s now equally famous for controversial X posts and public speaking.

-Musk’s position in the US government gives his posts extra sway with users, regardless of their opinion on the man himself.
+Musk’s brief position in the US government gave his posts extra sway with users, regardless of their opinion on the man himself.
 All of this makes him the only X/Twitter account with more than 200 million followers.

 Social media seems like second nature nowadays, but in 2008, Barack Obama was something of a trailblazer.
 The former US president was the first major candidate to use platforms like X/Twitter, Facebook, and YouTube during campaign season, lending him a more relatable vibe.